 As an action of dissent against the art industry and its intellectual hypocrisies, I came up with a strategy of how to make an exit from that world that, yes, sold and bought my art, but was so full of deceit and falsity that as a young creative I could not tolerate.

-First, I earned an invitation to participate in a very important exhibition that was held in a museum in Mantua; I decided to ask for the whole garden as the exhibition space and it was granted to me.
+First, I was invited to participate in an important exhibition held in a museum in Mantua.
+I decided to request the entire garden as the exhibition space, and it was granted to me.
 Then I asked the municipality of my hometown, Reggio Emilia, to let me use a space large enough to design and build an installation in the form of a “garden”, precisely.
 I worked hard for months with the technique used at that stage of my quest: engaged entire days at the junkyard Severi in a feverish search for whispers and clues that would help me write this new chapter.

-Paint-encrusted wood, immense metal carcasses, twisted iron rods and squat metal allegories, old PC skeletons and stringy tractor parts.
+Paint-encrusted wood, immense metal carcasses, twisted iron rods, squat metal allegories, old PC skeletons, and stringy tractor parts.
 Everything would have been used to erect this surreal composition of extinct creatures that the audience would have to walk through.

 Those were unforgettable months.
 For a sculptor, tackling large works is the most coveted challenge.